 Why it matters for global markets

 Petrodollar recycling matters because it turns commodity revenue into cross-border financial demand.
-Once oil receipts are placed abroad, they can support sovereign bond markets, reinforce demand for liquid reserve-compatible assets, add depth to wholesale dollar funding channels, and help transmit surplus capital into major financial centers.
+Once oil receipts are placed abroad, they can support sovereign bond markets, reinforce demand for liquid reserve-compatible assets, add depth to wholesale dollar funding channels, and transmit surplus capital into major financial centers.
 The importance of the process comes from the size and concentration of the balances involved, not from the fact that oil is priced in dollars alone.

 The market impact is not identical in every case.
 Some recycled surpluses show up mainly as official demand for safe liquid securities.
 Others reinforce banking-system liquidity, cross-border deposits, or broader sovereign portfolio flows.
 In some periods the process can coincide with steadier absorption of government issuance or easier dollar funding conditions.
 In others, the effect is weaker, more dispersed, or overshadowed by larger monetary and macro forces.